nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Add a contact `add`

 You can easily add a new contact to EduMate using the `add` command.
-This allows you to quickly store their information for future reference, such as their name, phone number, email address, Telegram handle, and home address.
+This allows you to quickly store their information for future reference, such as their name, phone number, email address, Telegram handle, and home station.
 Once added, you can also assign them to groups or modules using the `tag` command.

 <div markdown="block" class="alert alert-info">